 We aim to simplify and accelerate access to storage for analytics and more complex querying patterns (beyond point reads) by both applications and database systems.
 The projects under this category include:

 - Qd-tree: In the qd-tree project, we have developed new techniques to leverage workload information to optimize data layouts towards a goal of accelerating modern analytics systems and databases.
 As future work, we are currently looking into supporting a broader class of workloads and caching layers.

-- SimpleStore-OLAP aims to support storage for rich analytical data sources with fixed or flexible schemas (e.g., JSON).
-It supports fast time-based ingestion of data in and allows users to impose a complex workload on storage, ideally with no a priori index or data layout selection necessary.
-As a first step, we have build and open-sourced a fast ingestion, storage, and retrieval system called FishStore.
-We are currently developing techniques to better leverage workload information to optimize data layouts, as well as generalize FishStore to arbitrary types of queries over rapidly ingested logs.
+- FishStore: Modern data sources have fixed or flexible schemas.
+FishStore is a fast ingestion, storage, and retrieval system that supports fast time-based ingestion of data and allows users to impose a complex workload on storage, with no a priori index or data layout selection necessary.
+FishStore leverages Mison and simdjson for fast partial parsing of JSON data.
+As future work, we plan to generalize FishStore to arbitrary types of queries over rapidly ingested logs.

 - Secondary Indexing: PSF indexing is a concept from FishStore that allows users to define arbitrary “predicated subsets” of data and make them easily accessible for querying in future.
 We are adding this capability in FASTER C#.
 Further, based on our experience with FishStore, we are investigating the use of FASTER as the storage layer below a secondary range index such as RocksDB, in order to support range queries.